iqraafatima/AI-Based-Mental-Health-Risk-Prediction/README.md

 # 💡 Future Improvements

 - Develop a real-time web application using Streamlit.
-- Deploy the trained model on a cloud platform.
+- Deploy the trained model for online predictions.
 - Integrate Explainable AI techniques such as SHAP and LIME.
-- Extend the dataset with additional demographic and behavioral features.
+- Explore deep learning models for comparison.
-- Explore Deep Learning approaches for performance comparison.
+- Expand the dataset with additional psychological and behavioral features.
 - Build an early intervention recommendation system based on prediction outcomes.

 ---